~Sunday 24th of June 2018~

 8. Play along and listen to ukulele players.

 Already in a band?
 Perfect!
 Bring along your ukulele and jam along with your friends.
 Not in a band yet?
 No problem either, convince your friends to start playing the ukulele!
-And if that doesn’t work, start your computer, go online and watch ukulele videos where you can play along.
+And if that doesn’t work, boot your computer, go online and watch ukulele videos where you can play along.
 Or marvel at the true ukulele guru’s out there!
 All of this will help you to feel the ukulele “groove” and feel.
 Listen and watch carefully for tempo’s and rhythm and without knowing, you’ll be learning how to play the ukulele!

 9. Record yourself playing and listen back to it.